Harshithss07/calculator/README.md

 # Responsive Calculator Web App

-A modern, visually appealing, and fully responsive calculator web application designed for seamless user experience across all devices.
+This is a modern, visually appealing, and fully responsive calculator web application designed for seamless user experience across all devices.

 ---